-ST participation has been relatively good for Jharkhand, which is especially important considering the large ST population of the state.
+ST participation has been relatively good for Jharkhand, which is especially important considering the large ST population of the 20 state.
 However, there has also been a marginal decline in the same, from 27% in FY19 to 25% in FY21.
+If this trend is not noticed in time, it could become worrying.

-Overall, while women's participation has slowly but steadily been increasing, SC & ST participation has fallen marginally.
+Overall, while women's participation has slowly but steadily been increasing, SC & ST participation has been falling.
+As employment generated increases, this implies that non-minority groups are accruing greater benefits of this rise than marginalised groups are.

-2. Payment Issues
+2. Assets